-Our study shows similar results to other published systematic reviews in the area,(29, 30, 171, 174) with the conclusion that although some studies show no significant difference between CRP POCT and usual care in terms of antibiotic prescribing, when combined, the pooled estimates suggest CRP POCT does have a significant effect on prescribing.
+Our study shows similar results to other published systematic reviews in the area, (29, 30, 172, 175) with the conclusion that although some studies show no significant difference between CRP POCT and usual care in terms of antibiotic prescribing, when combined, the pooled estimates suggest CRP POCT does have a significant effect on prescribing.
 We included both RCTs and observational studies in our review to ensure the review reflected the findings from a range of study types and not just clinical trials where GPs might be more motivated to follow the suggested algorithms and limit their antibiotic prescribing.
-Our study is in agreement with other published systematic reviews in the area in terms of safety,(29, 30, 171, 174) which concluded that use of CRP POCT to inform antibiotic prescribing in primary care for acute RTIs leads to a significant reduction in antibiotic prescribing without compromising patient safety.
+Our study is in agreement with other published systematic reviews in the area in terms of safety, (29, 30, 172, 175) which concluded that use of CRP POCT to inform antibiotic prescribing in primary care for acute RTIs leads to a significant reduction in antibiotic prescribing without compromising patient safety.

-- A systematic review was carried out to identify studies investigating the impact of CRP POCT on antibiotic prescribing for acute RTIs, health service utilisation and mortality.
+A systematic review was carried out to identify studies investigating the impact of CRP POCT on antibiotic prescribing for acute RTIs, health service utilisation and mortality.
 Eleven studies were included in analysis, of which nine were conducted in Europe.
-The studies were a mixture of randomised and non-randomised trials. - The studies included a mixture of populations including URTI only, LRTI only, and a combination of LRTI and URTI.
+The studies were a mixture of randomised and non-randomised trials.

+- The studies included a mixture of populations including URTI only, LRTI only, and a combination of LRTI and URTI.
 Eight of the studies included only adult patients. - The pooled estimate for the RCTs showed a statistically significant reduction in antibiotic prescribing in the CRP POCT group, compared with usual care (RR: 0.76).
 In the cluster randomised trials, there was a statistically significant reduction in antibiotic prescribing in the CRP POCT group compared with usual care (RR: 0.68).
 The observational studies show a similar effect of CRP POCT on antibiotic prescribing with a pooled RR of 0.61.
-There was substantial heterogeneity across trials in the estimated treatment effect. - Five patients would need to be tested for CRP POCT to prevent one antibiotic prescription (95% CI: 4-8), although based on randomised trial evidence alone the number needed to treat was seven (95% CI: 5-14). - Similar levels of reduction in antibiotic prescribing were seen in patients with URTI and LRTI. - There was substantial heterogeneity in the pooled results for the individually randomised RCTs and the non-randomised studies. - There was limited evidence regarding other outcomes of clinical effectiveness. - No significant difference was found between those receiving the CRP POCT and those who did not in terms of proportion of patients recovered at seven days and the time taken for the resolution of symptoms.

-- The use of CRP POCT does not lead to an increase in mortality, hospitalisations, or reconsultations. - In the studies that reported on patient satisfaction, the patients were mostly satisfied and there was no difference in satisfaction between the CRP POCT group and the usual care group, suggesting that the provision of CRP POCT neither improves nor disimproves their consultation experience. - The use of CRP POCT to inform antibiotic prescribing in primary care for acute RTIs leads to a significant reduction in antibiotic prescribing without compromising patient safety. - Due to the limited data on children, it is unclear what the impact of CRP POCT testing is on antibiotic prescribing in children with RTIs.
+There was substantial heterogeneity across trials in the estimated treatment effect. - Five patients would need to be tested for CRP POCT to prevent one antibiotic prescription (95% CI: 4-8), although based on randomised trial evidence alone the number needed to treat was seven (95% CI: 5-14). - Similar levels of reduction in antibiotic prescribing were seen in patients with URTI and LRTI. - There was substantial heterogeneity in the pooled results for the individually randomised RCTs and the non-randomised studies. - There was limited evidence regarding other outcomes of clinical effectiveness. - No significant difference was found between those receiving the CRP POCT and those who did not in terms of proportion of patients recovered at seven days and the time taken for the resolution of symptoms. - The use of CRP POCT does not lead to an increase in adverse events such as mortality, hospitalisations, or reconsultations. - In the studies that reported on patient satisfaction, the patients were mostly satisfied and there was no difference in satisfaction between the CRP POCT group and the usual care group, suggesting that the provision of CRP POCT neither improves nor disimproves their consultation experience. - The use of CRP POCT to inform antibiotic prescribing in primary care for acute RTIs leads to a significant short-term reduction in antibiotic prescribing without compromising patient safety.
+The sustainability of the effect of CRP POCT is unclear due to a lack of longer-term follow-up data. - Due to the limited data on children, it is unclear what the impact of CRP POCT testing is on antibiotic prescribing in children with RTIs. - There were no studies that met our inclusion criteria that provided separate data on patients from long-term care facilities or out-of-hours clinics.